zifah-re/Image-Captioning/README.md

 # Image-Captioning
-This repository contains a transformer-based architecture to perform image captioning
+This repository contains the code for a transformer-based architecture to perform image captioning